MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-protocols.md

 ### Deviations from the RFC's

-Below is the list of deviations where Microsoft implemented the SIP or Media stack in a different manner than described in the RFC(s):
+The following table lists the sections of the RFC(s) in which Microsoft's implementation of the SIP or media stack deviates from the standard:

 | RFC and sections | Description | Deviation |
 | :---------------------  |:---------------------- |:-----------------------|